codatio/codat-docs/docs/auth-flow/optimize/monitor-auth-flow.md

 description: "Keep track of the customers' auth journey success rates across all integration categories"
 ---

-In the Codat Portal, we provide you with an opportunity to monitor your customers' authorization actions so you can gain insight about your auth flow and optimize it where necessary.
+We equip you with tools to monitor your auth flow.
+In the Codat Portal, you can see where your customers are struggling and optimize the flow where necessary.
 This monitoring is performed across all enabled integration categories.

 ![](/img/link/0002-auth-flow-monitor.png)